code-mentoring/web-dev-tutorials/beginner/center_align_content/README.md

 ## Note from the Designer

 Pay particular attention to the positioning of the content, i.e. we need the text to be centered on the screen.

-## Challenge

-See comment "Why doesn't this affect img?".

-## Mentor Instructions

-- Begin by telling the story
-- Drag n drop "text.txt" into a web browser, point out lack of styles
-- Add structure using HTML
-- No need for html/head/body tags; keep it simple
-- Add style using CSS
-- Lead to the challenge; engage learners by letting them solve this